Based on 2008 HBR Article from Noam Wasserman “The Founder’s Dilemma”. Summarized and adapted by Menno van Dijk, of ScaleUpNation.

 After all, you can replace an executive, but you can’t replace a founder.
 And the unique skills demonstrated to envision the opportunity and achieve product/market fit during the startup phase, are still highly relevant during the scale-up phase.

-In US studies of technology start-ups and high growth firms, about a third of founder-CEOs leave their companies when a professional CEO comes in, while about half move to the board of directors (often as chairman) and the remainder take a position below the CEO.
+Studies of technology start-ups and high growth firms in the US show that about a third of founder-CEOs leave their companies when a professional CEO comes in.
+About half move to the board of directors (often as chairman).
+The remainder take a position below the CEO.

 Boards can sometimes help founders find new roles.
 When a founder has an affinity for a particular functional area, such as engineering, the board can offer them the opportunity of focusing on that area and letting the new CEO “take on all the things you don’t like to do.”
 The more concrete value the new CEO adds, the easier it will be for the founder to accept the transition.